collinabidi/horovod/README.rst

 Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet.
 The goal of Horovod is to make distributed deep learning fast and easy to use.

-This version of Horovod has SHMEM enabled.
+This version of Horovod has SHMEM enabled and was built by Collin Abidi at NSF SHREC, University of Pittsburgh.

 Dependencies
 -------